markad-yash/Fusion_360/README.md

 ### FOR FREE USE APPLY FOR [STUDENT LICENSE](https://www.autodesk.in/campaigns/education/fusion-360)

-STUDENT license will valid for 1yr
+STUDENT license will valid for 1 year only.

 # POINTS